 Physical Methods-

 Hygiene and Sanitation- The main strategy for controlling pest in mushroom farming is hygiene.
 It serves as the cornerstone upon which all other control strategies rely for success.
-Any hygiene program’s goals removing diseases and pests from the production cycle, getting rid from pathogens and pests.
+Any hygiene program’s goals are to remove diseases and pests from the production cycle, getting rid of pathogens and pests.
 And eliminating any disease and pest that remain in a crop as it nears the end of its life.
 The goal of sanitation is to eradicate or destroy pests.
 A good hygiene technique is to routinely remove stumps from the room where the crop is being grown.
 Sanitary procedures are intended to eliminate serious crop hazards in addition to mushroom pests.

 Screening of Ventilators and Doors- Mushroom flies can readily pass through regular wire screens and enters the mushroom house to breed on the compost and spawned mushroom beds.
 Using nylon net with a mesh size of 35 or greater to screen doorways and ventilators can effectively prevent flies from entering the crop.

 Lamp traps- To manage adult flies, each cropping room has a fluorescent strip lamp attached to coated polythene sheets.
-Insects are drawn to yellow light at lower temperature and to white light at 150C.
+Insects are drawn to yellow light at lower temperatures and to white light at 15℃.

 Poison Baiting- In cropping rooms, poison baiting with baygon diluted with water and a small amount of sugar is an efficient way to keep flies away.

-Cookout –The most extensively contaminated part of a farm is where the oldest crops are schedules to be terminated.
-Most crucial phase in any effective management program is the elimination of pests that are accumulated within these crops.
-All stages of pest and pathogen are successfully killed at temperature of 71OC maintained for 2-3 hours.
+Cookout –The most extensively contaminated part of a farm is where the oldest crops are scheduled to be terminated.
+The most crucial phase in any effective management program is the elimination of pests that are accumulated within these crops.
+All stages of pest and pathogen are successfully killed at a temperature of 71℃ maintained for 2-3 hours.

 Disposal of Spent Compost- Insects, mites and nematodes are present in the spent compost and casing material.
-It becomes perfect substrate for pest reproduction when the spent compost and casing material are disposed in dump, shaded areas.
+It becomes a perfect substrate for pest reproduction when the spent compost and casing material are disposed in dump, shaded areas.
 To prevent the fly breeding, place this material in the compost pit and cover it with a layer of manure that is at least 10 cm deep.

 Getting Rid of Leftover Compost- Insects, mites and nematodes are found in the casing material and discarded compost.
 It becomes the perfect substrate for pest reproduction when the spent compost and casing material are disposed of in damp, shaded areas.
 To prevents the fly breeding, this material should be placed in the compost pit and covered it with 10 cm deep manure layer.